Mechanical Music Registry Project

 Nelson-Wiggen obtained most or all of its pneumatic stacks from the Simplex Player Action Company of Worcester, Massachusetts, one of the largest suppliers of player actions for piano companies that did not wish to make their own.
 If stack numbers can be found, added to this list, and compared to numbers found in home player piano stacks with known years of manufacture (assuming someone makes such a list in the future), this will help us to refine the production dates of pianos on this list in the future.

 The Dance-O-Grand, Nelson-Wiggen’s first small keyboardless orchestrion, contained three sets of reed organ reeds and percussion, with no piano.
 No examples are known.
-Only a few Nelson-Wiggen models incorporated pipes: the Style 2 Pian-O-Grand (with a keyboard, available with either flute or violin pipes), an unknown model in a 4X cabinet (a keyboardless model with flute pipes instead of xylophone; only one example is known), and the Style 5 (a large cabinet model orchestrion; no original examples are known).
+Only a few Nelson-Wiggen models incorporated pipes: the Style 2 Pian-O-Grand (with a keyboard, available with either flute or violin pipes), an unknown model in a 4X cabinet (a keyboardless model with flute pipes instead of xylophone; only one or two examples are known), the Style 5 (a large cabinet model orchestrion; one original example is known), and the Selector Duplex Organ.

 The keyboard Style 3 had a reiterating xylophone (or rarely, bells).
 Styles 4X, a few 5X, and keyboard Style 7 orchestrions had single stroke xylophones for playing 4X rolls.
 The 5X often had a single stroke marimba, with larger and fewer bars than the usual xylophone pitched an octave lower than the xylophone and with resonators to amplify the lower fundamental tone.
 Style 8 coin pianos usually had reiterating xylophone and reiterating bells, although some had only xylophone.
 The survey form (accessed at the bottom section of this page) has places for you to fill in all relevant details.